wplucinsky/analytics/README.md

-# analytics
+# Analytics
-Analytics and Algolia uploading.
+Custom analytics for my website and Algolia data uploading for quick and simple search by users.